 All market participants, including ERCOT, shall complete required certification through Texas Retail Market testing as defined by Texas SET when a new TX SET/ANSI X12 EDI Version Release is approved by the Market.
 On occasion, a Version Release will not consist of any system or transaction changes to the Market or its participants.
 In that instance, Texas SET and RMS may determine that additional testing is not necessary.

-3.2.2 Contingency EDI Providers

-A Market Participant who is certified in the Texas Marketplace with the current TX SET version that chooses to test with a Contingency Market Interface Service Provider shall do so in a scheduled test flight.
 Testing for Contingency EDI Provider cannot be done during a TX SET Version Release.
 A CR does not have to acquire an alternate DUNS number for testing with a Contingency EDI Provider.
 One CR cannot test with two different EDI Providers in same flight.

 3.2.3 Certified Market Participant Changes to a Non-Established Service Provider